HADIS: Hybrid Adaptive Diffusion Model Serving for Efficient Text-to-Image Generation: Background and Rationale for Design

-Given that our system adopts a two-model cascade, it is natural to ask which pair of models can provide the best system performance.
+\mypar{Rationale for dynamic model choice} Given that our system adopts a two-model cascade, it is natural to ask which pair of models can provide the best system performance.
 We empirically observe that none of the fixed lightweight/heavyweight model pairs remains optimal across varying query demands.

 Figure~\ref{fig:motivation_quality_latency}-\textit{right} shows the best two-model cascade configurations vary with the latency budget.
 It plots the Pareto frontier of two-model cascade configurations built from four candidates in the left panel.
 The orange dashed lines partition latency into three regimes.
-Within each regime, the frontier points arise from a different model cascade, <SDXL-Lightning, SD3.5-Turbo> at low latency, <SD3.5-Turbo, SD3.5-Medium> at mid latency, and <SD3.5-Medium, SD3.5-Large> at high latency.
-We observe that different model cascades offer different latencies and response qualities.
+Within each regime, the frontier points arise from a different cascade, <SDXL-Lightning, SD3.5-Turbo> at low latency, <SD3.5-Turbo, SD3.5-Medium> at mid latency, and <SD3.5-Medium, SD3.5-Large> at high latency.
+We observe that different cascades offer different latencies and response qualities.
 Hence, when the allowed SLO is tighter, a faster cascade is preferred to satisfy deadlines; when the SLO relaxes, cascades of higher quality can be chosen to increase the response quality.

 Figure~\ref{fig:motivation_model_combination} further shows the best two-model cascades vary with the query loads.
 It compares several two-model cascades under low demand (left panel) and high demand (right panel) with the SLO held fixed.
 Each cascade serves queries with the resource allocation algorithm in DiffServe~\cite{ahmad2025diffserveefficientlyservingtexttoimage}.
 At low load, all pairs keep SLO violations small. <SD3.5-Turbo, SD3.5-Medium> (red star) attains the best violation rate with competitive FID, while <SD3.5-Medium, SD3.5-Large> trades a slight increase in violations for the best FID (grey diamond).
 Under high load, as capacity constraints surface, pairs involving slower models (i.e., grey diamond) cannot meet throughput demands and incur large violations, whereas <SDXL-Lightning, SD3.5-Turbo> (blue down-pointing triangle) remains within SLO and delivers the best quality–latency balance for that demand.